Can you imagine what the drive-bys are doing that?

 You think Donald Sterling was set up.

-You you mentioned that anybody can be set up.
+You mentioned that anybody can be set up.

-You said they've been trying to get me and they haven't for the longest time, and I should be wary of being set up by people.
+You said they've been trying to get me and they haven't for the longest time.

 You remember Rutgers when you was talking about the Rutgers girls?

-Well, one time, anyway, one time there was c a controversy about you saying something and your sponsors would begin to drop you, but you ran through them like they were barricades, you know.
+Well, one time, anyway, one time there was a controversy about you saying something and your sponsors were beginning to drop you, but you ran through them like they were barricades, you know.

-And you know, people anytime you you you want to say something or say something, or somebody wants you off the air or wants you away from something or wants your team as they want Sterling's team, then we'll get somebody to infiltrate it.
+And, you know, people, anytime you want to say something or say something, or somebody wants you off the air or wants you away from something or wants your team as they want Sterling's team, then we'll get somebody to infiltrate you.

 Okay, Neil, who wants Sterling's team?